167th Airman makes a call, saves a life

 |0

-This work, 167th Airman makes a call, saves a life [Image 2 of 2], by SMSgt Emily Beightol-Deyerle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 167th Airman makes a call, saves a life, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT